Arena Corinthians: 2014 FIFA World Cup

 The stadium was one of the venues for the 2014 FIFA World Cup.
 Because of FIFA rules, it was called Arena de São Paulo during the tournament.
 The stadium hosted the opening ceremony followed by the opening match between Brazil and Croatia, three other group stage matches, a Round 16 match and a semi-final.
 Because of the request of at least 65,000 seats for the World Cup opening match, temporary seats were added to the stadium for the tournament, although the final usable capacity only reached 62,200 for the opening match.

 As the original screens were too large to be used with the temporary seating installed, temporary screens were rented specially for the World Cup.
 FIFA requires screens smaller than the originally projected, with a 90 sqm area.
 Because subsequent matches had lower VIP and press demands, 4,000 more seats were added, raising the usable capacity to 66,200.

 2016 Summer Olympics

 Arena Corinthians was one of the venues of the 2016 Summer Olympics football tournament.
 It was chosen instead of competitors Morumbi Stadium—the chosen venue before Arena Corinthians was built— and Allianz Parque.
 Sixteen games were played in the stadium from 3 to 16 August 2016; they were divided equally between men's and women's tournaments.
 Two matches were played at 17:00 and 21:30 hours on competition days.
-Twelve matches were valid for the preliminary stages and four for the quarterfinals.
-Semifinals and finals were played in the Maracanã Stadium.